 - A person of great manners uses tact, values honesty and understands the power of words and actions.
 Because he does, he will generally be slow to respond and will purposely act, rather than react to most situations.
 He is careful to think before he speaks or acts.
 As you grow in etiquette, remember not to allow your biases and opinions to draw you away into vain and corrupting conversations.
 Have and maintain convictions, but pick your battles.

-- Flexibility is another of the well-mannered persons character traits.
-Even if the person is traditional, he or she is one who recognizes that there are necessary accommodations and modifications that must be made for the sake of cultural sensitivity.
+- Flexibility is another of the well-mannered persons' character traits.
+Even if the person is traditional, he or she is one who recognizes that some necessary accommodations and modifications must be made for the sake of cultural sensitivity.

 - Someone who knows proper etiquette deals with awkward situations with grace and poise.
-The world is filled with people who have never learned good manners.
+The world is filled with people who have never learned proper manners or allowed their etiquette faux pas to become long-lasting bad habits.
 Understanding this and learning how to deal with it is essential for anyone who doesn't want to let others cause them to react in a negative way.

 How Did You Do?